Spiritual direction is a practice which centers on holy receptivity and soul-companioning, grounded in professional ethics and practical training.

-On a Practical Level: Most spiritual directors typically meet with individuals once a month, for 60 or 90 minutes.
+On a Practical Level: Most spiritual directors typically meet with individuals once a month, for an hour.
 (For myself, If you are unable to travel to my office location due to illness, disability, or lack of childcare, this meeting may be held at a more convenient, mutually agreed upon place.
 Skype may also be an option.)
 As with most directors, my fees are based on standard practice with a sliding scale for those on a limited income.
 Payment and further details such as ethical guidelines and expectations are discussed in the initial contact.

 What Spiritual Direction Is Not: Along with training and experience in the art and practice of spiritual direction, many spiritual directors have training and backgrounds in other professions or vocations.
 Many spiritual directors, for instance, are also clergy, but spiritual direction is not centered on theological instruction.
 Nor is it a form of psychotherapy, marital counseling, medical advice or life-coaching, though a spiritual director may possibly have training in one or more of these disciplines.
 If issues arise that pertain to areas beyond the spiritual direction context, referrals or contact information may be offered for social work issues, traditional therapy, mental or physical health concerns, legal issues, and so on.